brimdata/zed/docs/formats/zst.md

 ```
 [{offset:uint64,length:uint32}]
 ```
-In the rest this document, we will refer to this type as `<segmap>` for shorthand and refer to the concept as a "segmap".
+In the rest of this document, we will refer to this type as `<segmap>` for shorthand and refer to the concept as a "segmap".

 > We use the type name "segmap" to emphasize that this information represents
-> a set of byte ranges where data stored and must be read from *rather than*
+> a set of byte ranges where data is stored and must be read from *rather than*
 > the data itself.

 #### The Super Column